gflewis/sndml3/docs/index.md

 and the **Agent** are configured consistently.

-As an alternative to opening the TCP/IP port for inbound connnections, you can install a MID Server on the same box as SNDML.
+As an alternative to opening the TCP/IP port for inbound connnections, you can install a MID Server and SNDML on the same box.
 In this case you will specify **MID Server** on the **Agent** configuration form.
 Since the MID Server will be forwarding TCP/IP messages to an SNDML server on the same box,